 7.4.
 During cold (or 'inactive') commissioning, the nuclear fuel cycle R&D facility's systems are tested in the absence of radioactive material.
 The facility is tested systematically, as individual items of equipment and as systems in their entirety (see para.
 8.9 of SSR-4 [1]).
-Owing to the relative ease of taking corrective actions, as much verification and testing as possible should be performed in this stage.
+Owing to the relative ease of taking corrective actions, as much verification and testing as possible should be performed at this stage.

 7.5.
-In this stage, operating personnel should take the opportunity to further develop and finalize the operating procedures and associated documentation and to learn the details of the systems.
-This should include procedures relating to the operation and maintenance of the nuclear fuel cycle R&D facility and those relevant to any anticipated operational occurrences, including emergencies.
+At this stage, operating personnel should take the opportunity to learn the details of the systems and to further develop and finalize the operating procedures and associated documentation, including procedures relating to the operation and maintenance of the nuclear fuel cycle R&D facility and those relevant to any anticipated operational occurrences, including emergencies.
 The leaktightness of containment systems and the stability of control systems should be tested at this stage.